hasura/graphql-engine/docs/graphql/manual/deployment/logging.rst

 Different log-types
 -------------------

 The Hasura GraphQL engine has different kind of log-types depending on the sub-system or the layer.
+A log-type is simply the ``type`` field in a log line, which indicates which sub-system the log comes from.

 For example, the HTTP webserver logs incoming requests as access log, and is called ``http-log``.
 Similarly logs from the websocket layer is called ``websocket-log``, logs from the event trigger system is called ``event-trigger`` etc.

 You can configure the GraphQL engine to enable/disable certain log-types using the the ``--enabled-log-types`` flag or the ``HASURA_GRAPHQL_ENABLED_LOG_TYPES`` env var.
 See :doc:`../deployment/graphql-engine-flags/reference`

 Default enabled log-types are: ``startup, http-log, webhook-log, websocket-log``